gnutix/swbooks/README.md

 Tests suite
 ===========

-To execute the tests suite, simply run `phpunit` in the project's root folder.
+To execute the tests suite, simply run `bin/phpunit` in the project's root folder.